-- From your docs page, click the triangle icon on the right side of the + Document button to open the template gallery.
+- From your Home page, click the + Document button and select From Template to open the template gallery.

-- Click Create Document.
+4. Click Open Template.
 The template will open as a new document in the Lucidchart editor.

-- From the Lucidchart editor, press M on your keypad or click Shapes to open the shape manager.
+- From the Lucidchart editor, press M on your keypad or click Shapes to open the Shapes section of your Workspace Manager.

 The mind map shape library will be saved to your toolbox.